How to Fix Your Nest Thermostat When it Won't Respond

-If your home is running on the Nest Thermostat you have probably read about the recent issues and may be living in fear of being left without heat in the dead of winter.
+If your home has the Nest Thermostat you may have heard about the recent issues and may be living in fear of being left without heat in the dead of winter.

 We are here to calm your fears!